codyklr/M3U8-Scraper/README.md

 <br> The variables in the image below allow you to specifiy locations of where your chromedriver[^1] is, where you would like your files to be downloaded to, and what url you will be scraping.  <br> <br>
 ![variables that need to be altered](https://i.imgur.com/GmF5Tem.png)

+This program assumes FFMPEG is already installed, however if it is not I have included a working version to go along with this web scraper.

 # Notes
 If you find any bugs that need to be fixed, feel free to contact me, fork this repository to improve it or make a pull request.
 <br> <br>